The underlying causes of period problems

 I recommend exploring alternatives to the pill while still in puberty.
 Research indicates a higher risk of depression for teenagers taking the pill.

-Between age 20 and 40, periods should be regular and painfree.
+Between ages 20 and 40, periods should be regular and pain-free.

 Between age 40 and 50 periods will start to change in response as part of natural ageing.